WilliamTjonndal/IT3212/assignment3/Group 25.md

 <em>Figure 3c: Bagging vs Boosting macro precision accuracy</em>
 </p>

-By **Accuracy** we mean the percentage of all predictions that were correct.\
 From ***Figure 3a***, we notice that **accuracy** ranges from 0.435 to 0.778 across al models.
-The best model, `Bagging DT` (Bagging with Decision Trees), correctly predicts ~78% of students.
+The best model, `Bagging DT` (Bagging with Decision Trees), correctly predicts about 78% of students.
 The worst model is `AdaBoost LR` with 0.727 accuracy.

-However, accuracy can be misleading because the classes are unbalanced (many students are "graduates").\
-To resolve this, we have also used **Balanced Accuracy**.
-This is the mean recall across all classes, which gives each class equal weight.\
+However, accuracy can be misleading because the classes are unbalanced since many students are "Graduates".
+To resolve this, we have also used **Balanced Accuracy**.\
 **Balanced accuracy** goes from 0.702 to 0.718 which is lower than raw accuracy.\
-This indicates that the models predict class 2 (Graduate) well, but  struggle with class 1 (Enrolled).
+This indicates that the bagged and boosted models predict class 2 (Graduate) well, but  struggle with class 1 (Enrolled).
 Interestingly, `AdaBoost LR` performed best here, despite being the worst in terms of **accuracy**.
-This is explained by the confusion matrix: AdaBoost with Logistic Regression focuses heavily on misclassified minority-class cases, which improves balanced accuracy but often reduces overall accuracy by causing more errors on the majority class.
+This can be explained by the confusion matrix: AdaBoost with Logistic Regression focuses heavily on misclassified minority-class cases, which improves balanced accuracy but often reduces overall accuracy by causing more errors on the majority class.

-Finally, **Macro precision** measures correctness per class, averaged equally.
-It goes from 0.7 up to 0.73.
+Finally, **Macro precision** goes from 0.7 up to 0.73.
 Once again, `Bagging DT` perfomed the best.
 This means that when the model predicts a class, it is correct roughly 73% of the time.\
 `AdaBoost DT` performed the worst, because its weak learners cannot model the complexity of our imbalanced dataset, causing more misclassifications and therefore more false positives in multiple classes.

 <p align="center">